 ASE Book Award

-Introduced in 2016.
 This award has been designed to celebrate science writing that educates and inspires science learners of all ages.
-The award will be presented at our annual conference and hopes to raise the profile of science publishing and showcase the best authors.
+The award will be presented at our Annual Conference and hopes to raise the profile of science publishing and showcase the best authors.

-We were seeking a book that goes that extra mile and supports our vision of ‘science for all’, a book that could supplement a teacher’s understanding, that innovative hook, or something that goes beyond the traditional science curriculum – something more than just ‘run of the mill’.
+We are seeking books that go that extra mile and support our vision of ‘science for all’, a book that could supplement a teacher’s understanding or something that goes beyond the traditional science curriculum.

 The Abyss of Time by Paul Lyle, published by Dunedin Academic Press (Order now in the ASE Bookshop)

 Exploring Science with Young Children by Terry Russell and Linda McGuigan, published by Sage (Order now in the ASE Bookshop)